poudenes/homeassistant/README.md

 No Ports are open on my router anymore, and no subdomains are pointing to my IP addrress.

 **My hardware:**
-- 1 RPi4 8GB with Home Assistant OS
+- 1 Dell 3050 4GB Memory 128GB SSD with Home Assistant OS

 - 8 Meek ESP Wifi Wall Switches - https://www.meek-ha.com